 - Retirement – more and more Canadians are retiring with debt instead of the goal of retiring debt-free.

 - Lines of Credit – Banks give these things out pretty freely.
 Is it because it helps Canadians with greater security and freedom or is it because banks profit greatly from the debt product business?

 Good debt and bad debt

 We’ve all heard that debt can be a problem and debt can not only be bad but devastating to finances but is there such a thing as good debt?

-Related article: Good debt and Bad Debt
+Related article: Good Debt and Bad Debt

 There’s no question that debt can be used effectively and productively at times but I go back to a lesson my dad taught me years ago “The best debt is to have no debt”.
-That’s when you have ultimate financial peace of mind and greater financial security.
+That’s when you have the ultimate financial peace of mind and greater financial security.
 If the days ever come where interest rates rise or the economy is not so prosperous or employment levels change or real estate prices correct, it will be those people with no debt or little debt that wether that storm the best.
 Those with too much debt will be the ones that will find the greatest challenges.
 Who would you rather be?

 Related article: 5 Simple Steps to get out of debt